 txp: may be omitted by following a few simple guidelines.
 See Short tags and macros/shortcodes for more information.

-Note that setting this preference in no way affects the ability to use
+Setting this preference in no way affects the ability to use

 <txp:output_form /> short codes to render form snippets.
 You can still use